aanban/esp32_hdsp2112/README.md

 ![schematic](doc/mcp23s17__hdsp2112.png)

 ## 1.1.
-Wiring of the two MCP23s17
+Wiring of multiple MCP23s17
-The data sheet states that it is possible to connect multiple MCP23s17s to a SPI bus in parallel with a single CS signal only.
+The data sheet states that it is possible to connect multiple MCP23s17s to a SPI bus in parallel with one single CS signal only.
 Follow these steps:
 ### 1.1.1.
 Pre-assign address pins A0..A2
 Each MCP23s17 module requires a unique address, that is done with the wiring of the address pins A[0..2].
 The pre-assigned address pins in this setup are: